-• that as part of the enrolment process, all parents/guardians are asked whether their child has been diagnosed as being at risk of anaphylaxis or has severe allergies and clearly document this information on the child's enrolment record
+- all staff, educators, students, visitors and volunteers have knowledge of and adhere to this policy and the Service's Medical Condition Policy - the Best practice guidelines for anaphylaxis prevention and management in children's education and care services are implemented - that as part of the enrolment process, all parents/guardians are asked whether their child has been diagnosed as being at risk of anaphylaxis or has severe allergies and clearly document this information on the child's enrolment record - if the answer is yes, the parents/guardians are required to provide an ASCIA Action Plan signed by a registered medical practitioner prior to their child's commencement at the Service - parents/guardians of an enrolled child who is diagnosed with anaphylaxis are provided with a copy of the Anaphylaxis Management Policy, Medical Conditions Policy and Administration of Medication Policy - at least one educator, staff member or nominated supervisor is in attendance and immediately available at all times children are being cared for by the service who: - o holds a current ACECQA approved first aid qualification - o undertaken current ACECQA approved emergency asthma management and - o current ACECQA approved emergency anaphylaxis management training - all staff and educators have completed ACECQA approved first aid training at least every 3 years and cardiopulmonary resuscitation (CPR) at least every 12 months [best practice- not mandatory] - that staff are provided with ASCIA anaphylaxis e-training (every two years) to provide consistent and evidence-based approaches to prevention, recognition and emergency treatment of anaphylaxis including training in the administration of the adrenaline auto-injection device (not mandated, but recommended as best practice) - staff responsible for preparing, serving and supervising food for children with food allergies should undertake the All about Allergens for Cooks and Chefs and All about Allergens for Children's Education and Care (CEC) online courses- Food Allergy Aware Training - staff training is kept up to date in each staff member's record - that all staff members are aware of - o any child 'at risk' of anaphylaxis enrolled in the Service - o the child's individual ASCIA Action Plan and its location - o symptoms and recommended immediate action for anaphylaxis and allergic reactions and, - o the location of their EpiPen® / Anapen ® device - risk minimisation strategies are discussed regularly at staff meetings

-- if the answer is yes, the parents/guardians are required to provide an ASCIA Action Plan signed by a registered medical practitioner prior to their child's commencement at the Service - parents/guardians of an enrolled child who is diagnosed with anaphylaxis are provided with a copy of the Anaphylaxis Management Policy, Medical Conditions Policy and Administration of Medication Policy - all staff members have completed ACECQA approved first aid training at least every 3 years and this is recorded with each staff member's certificate held on the Service's premises - at least one educator or nominated supervisor with a current accredited first aid certificate, emergency asthma management and emergency anaphylaxis management certificate (as approved by ACECQA) is in attendance at all times education and care is provided by the Service - that staff are provided with ASCIA anaphylaxis e-training (every two years) to provide consistent and evidence-based approaches to prevention, recognition and emergency treatment of anaphylaxis including training in the administration of the adrenaline auto-injection device (not mandated, but recommended as best practice) - all staff have undertaken training in administration of the adrenaline auto injection device and cardiopulmonary resuscitation (CPR) at least every 12 months - staff responsible for preparing, serving and supervising food for children with food allergies should undertake the National Allergy Strategy All about Allergens for CEC online food allergen management - that all staff members are aware of - o any child 'at risk' of anaphylaxis enrolled in the service - o the child's individual ASCIA Action Plan - o symptoms and recommended immediate action for anaphylaxis and allergic reactions and, - o the location of their EpiPen® / Anapen ® device - that a copy of this policy is provided and reviewed during each new staff member's induction process - that updated information, resources, and support for managing allergies and anaphylaxis are regularly provided for families - anaphylaxis risk management plans are developed prior to any excursion or incursion consistent with Regulation 101 - ensure that at least one general use adrenaline injector is available at the Service in case of an emergency- Regulation 89.
-First Aid Kits [National Allergy Strategy best practice]
+- that the child's risk minimisation plan is reviewed following exposure to a known allergen while attending our Service - that a copy of this policy is provided and reviewed during each new staff member's induction process - that updated information, resources, and support for managing allergies and anaphylaxis are regularly provided for families - risk assessments are developed prior to any excursion or incursion consistent with Reg.
+101 - that at least one general use adrenaline injector is available at the Service in case of an emergency-Reg.
+89. First Aid Kits [National Allergy Best Practice Guidelines] - a risk assessment is completed to determine if additional general use adrenaline devices are required [National Allergy Council's Best Practice Guidelines] - that they notify the regulatory authority of any serious incident of a child while being educated and cared for at the service within 24 hours.

 MANAGEMENT STRATEGIES WHERE A CHILD IS DIAGNOSED AT RISK OF ANAPHYLAXIS.
-THE APPROVED PROVIDER/NOMINATED SUPERVISOR WILL:
+THE APPROVED PROVIDER/ NOMINATED SUPERVISOR WILL: